-Fossil fuels are expected to be a major source of primary energy consumption in 2040 in all scenarios projected by the International Energy Agency.
+Fossil fuels are expected to be a major source of energy consumption in all scenarios projected by the International Energy Agency.
 Meeting the challenge of taking action on climate change concerns while providing adequate, affordable supplies of reliable energy will require financial investments, skilled people, technical innovation and responsible stewardship from policy makers, energy producers and consumers.

 Addressing climate change concerns is a significant topic of discussion both globally and at ConocoPhillips.
 Governments — federal, state/provincial and local — will likely continue to act on the issue of global climate change over the months and years ahead.
-We believe that we must play a constructive role in public policy discussions to ensure that approaches to reduce greenhouse gas (GHG) emissions and to address the impacts of climate change are practical, equitable and cost effective.
+We believe that we must play a constructive role in public policy discussions to ensure that approaches to reduce GHG emissions and to address the impacts of climate change are practical, equitable and cost effective.
 Our success in a low carbon economy relies on this collaboration.

 We are a Founding Member of the Climate Leadership Council (CLC), an international policy institute founded in collaboration with business and environmental interests to develop a carbon dividend plan.
 Participation in the CLC provides another opportunity for ongoing dialogue about carbon pricing and framing the issues in alignment with our principles.
 We have clear policy principles and a long history of engaging with external stakeholders in support of pragmatic policy.